 Beans and sausages are classic cowboy grub, perfect for cooking in the Dutch oven and guaranteed to fill the stomachs of hungry campers.

-The ingredients list does not extend far past the title but with campfire food sometimes simplicity is best.
-Dutch oven dude’s way with words when describing campfire cooking practices has also tickled our fancy.
+The ingredients list for this recipe idea does not extend far past the title but with campfire food sometimes simplicity is best.
+We like Dutch oven dude’s version.
+His way with words when describing campfire cooking practices has also tickled our fancy.

 One of the great things about Dutch ovens is that you can use the lid of the cooking pot as a separate pan.
-We use the lid to cook chapattis on sometimes – turning it upside down on a grill over the fire.
-At the same time you can use the main dish to cook a curry or stew to eat with the flat breads.
+It’s possible to use the lid to cook chapattis on – turning it upside down on a grill over the fire.
+Make a simple bread dough (as in recipe suggestion number one), then roll out small flatbreads.
+At the same time as they are cooking, you can use the main dish to cook a curry or stew to eat with them.

 An all-in-one stew cooked in the Dutch oven is a great campfire dinner.
-Try the recipe above but instead of serving with mashed potatoes add a couple of potatoes to the stew itself with a little extra water to make a one-pot-meal.
+Cook jacket potatoes in the fire or add them to the stew to make a hearty one-pot-meal.